Caine's Arcade: Impact

 Following the documentary's release, Caine was invited to speak at the USC Marshall School of Business.
 Caine was also a speaker at the Cannes Lions International Advertising Festival.
 The Massachusetts Institute of Technology invited Caine to participate in a summer program, and the University of California, Los Angeles, offered to help design a course curriculum for Caine when he is ready to attend college.
 Media outlets such as Forbes and Fast Company featured profiles on Caine, discussing the arcade's relevance to youth entrepreneurship.
 The arcade was temporarily displayed in the Exploratorium in San Francisco.

 While the arcade was open, nearby businesses and local musicians worked to create a street-fair-like environment surrounding the arcade.

 Caine reportedly continued operating the arcade on weekends for approximately 18 months, eventually closing it at age 11.
 According to interviews, he expressed interest in starting a bicycle repair and customization project.
 According to HuffPost, Caine was, at the 2013 Colorado Innovation Network Summit in Denver, Colorado, offered a scholarship to attend Colorado State University.

 Mullick established a college fund for Caine, with an initial goal of $25,000.
 Contributions quickly surpassed this amount, reaching more than $60,000 on the first day and exceeding $170,000 one week later.
 The total fund has raised over $240,000, with an ultimate goal of $250,000.
 With a matching grant from the Goldhirsh Foundation, Mullick started the Imagination Foundation, a non-profit seeking to initiate programs fostering creativity and entrepreneurship in children.

 Educators and parents shared photos and videos of similar cardboard arcade projects, reportedly inspired by the documentary.
 One such clip included actor-musician Jack Black and his children.
-Later, Mullick and his team would work with volunteer teachers to create an open-ended curriculum, which hoped to enable students to develop similar projects from scratch.
+Later, Mullick and his team would work with volunteer teachers to create an open-ended curriculum, which they hoped would enable students to develop similar projects from scratch.

-In September 2012, nearing the first anniversary of the surprise flash mob event, Mullick released a sequel: Caine's Arcade 2, comprised mainly of footage of children inspired by the original project.
+In September 2012, nearing the first anniversary of the surprise flash mob event, Mullick released a sequel: Caine's Arcade 2, composed mainly of footage of children inspired by the original project.
 As part of the foundation's outreach, Mullick launched the Global Cardboard Challenge, an annual event inviting children to build projects using cardboard and recycled materials.
 Three weeks after the follow-up film, volunteers organized more than 270 Cardboard Challenge events across 41 countries, including one at Caine's Arcade in Boyle Heights.
 The event became an annual event, with initial sponsorship from Mattress Firm, which learned of the story after Mullick and Caine spoke at a Mattress Firm event.

-The Imagination Foundation has since expanded its programs, adding Imagination Chapters in 2014 and an Inventors Challenge in 2016.
+The Imagination Foundation has since expanded its programs, adding Imagination Chapters in 2014 and an Inventor's Challenge in 2016.